dsvalerian/better-procedural-terrain/README.md

 # How to Use
 - Pull the project and import it into Godot.
 - You should be able to already see some generated terrain.
-If not, make sure you've opened Scenes/Main.tscn and run Scenes -> Reload Saved Scene.
+If not, make sure you've opened Scenes/Main.tscn and run **Scenes -> Reload Saved Scene**.
-- You can mess with the terrain properties in "Globals/Properties/ChunkProps.gd".
-You can replace terrain texture by importing your texture files and adding them to the terrain material which is located at "Entities/Terrain/Chunk/Assets/Materials/Terrain.tres".
+- You can mess with the terrain properties in *Globals/Properties/ChunkProps.gd*.
+You can replace terrain texture by importing your texture files and adding them to the terrain material which is located at *Entities/Terrain/Chunk/Assets/Materials/Terrain.tres*.

 # References
 - Godot Engine -- https://godotengine.org/